 Aside from statutory and other Company benefits, ASFII is in constant search of projects and activities that can be shared with all of its workers to keep them motivated.
 We make our employee programs competitive by benchmarking them with other industries.

-In 2021, the Company, in partnership with Intellicare provided a series of webinars to help boost employee morale.
+In 2022, the Company, in partnership with Intellicare-provided a series of webinars to help boost employee morale, which are shown above.